Structural-constrained Methods for the Identification of Unobservable False Data Injection Attacks in Power Systems: Identification of unobservable FDI attacks by the GIC approach

-The proposed structural-constrained GIC algorithm for the identification of unobservable FDI attacks is provided in Algorithm \ref{alg; identification} and is based on the GIC selection rule in Proposition \ref{thm; GIC independent}.
-Detection of unobservable FDI attacks is obtained as a by-product of the identification solution of Algorithm \ref{alg; identification}, $s$, where the proposed structural-constrained GIC-based detector decides that there is no attack if $s=0$ and that an unobservable FDI attack is present, for $s\ne0$.
+The proposed structural-constrained GIC algorithm for the identification of unobservable FDI attacks is provided in Algorithm \ref{alg; identification} and is based on the GIC statistic in Proposition \ref{thm; GIC independent}.
+Detection of unobservable FDI attacks is obtained as a by-product of the identification solution of Algorithm \ref{alg; identification}, $s$, where the proposed structural-constrained GIC-based detector decides that there is no attack if $s=0$ and that an unobservable FDI attack is present for the case where $s\ne0$.